-We currently manufacture and assemble the Barocycler 2320EXT, Barocycler HUB440, HUB880, the SHREDDER SG3, and most of our consumables at our South Easton, MA facility.
-We will regularly reassess the tradeoffs between in-house assembly versus the benefits of outsourced relationships for of the entire Barocycler product line, and future instruments.
+During 2023, we manufactured and assembled the Barocycler 2320EXT, Barocycler HUB440, HUB880, the SHREDDER SG3, and most of our consumables at our South Easton, MA facility (we moved to a manufacturing facility located in Canton MA in February 2024 that is much better suited for the manufacturing work that we do).
+We will regularly reassess the tradeoffs between in-house assembly versus the benefits of outsourced relationships for the entire Barocycler product line, and future instruments as well.